Vinz68/HintsScreen/README.md

 HintText : is the textual string which must be displayed.
 Use "%0c" to force a newline (see example)

-#Example:
+###Example:
-   http://win10-pi3:8888/api/hint/1/Hint: Keep your eyes open when trying to solve the puzzle%0cPercent 0c is used for a newline%0cGood Luck !
+   http://win10-pi3:8888/api/hint/1/Hint: Keep your eyes open when trying to solve the puzzle%0cGood Luck !

 Response of the example (when successfull):
-{"TimeInSec":1,"HintText":"Hint: Keep your eyes open when trying to solve the puzzle\fPercent 0c is used for a newline\fGood Luck !"}
+{"TimeInSec":1,"HintText":"Hint: Keep your eyes open when trying to solve the puzzle\fGood Luck !"}

 The application is created to show a hint (textual help) for an escape room.
 The project also contains a test program (Windows 10 UWP applicatie).